itayk93/Automatic-Download-of-Surveys-from-the-Alchemer-API-Server/README.md

 Instructions:
 1. Edit the SurveyId file to include the desired survey IDs.
 2. Specify additional filters, such as download dates and client information for the API, in the Additional Filters file.
+3. In the code of Download Surveys.py, change the name of the folder you put the script in on line 24.
+It is originally called "API Gizmo Download".
-3. Run the script from the file Download Surveys.py.
+4. Run the script from the file Download Surveys.py.

 What the script does:
 1. The script will download the surveys from the specified date range, page by page, with each page containing up to 500 rows, and concatenate them into a single data file of responders to the survey.